Nguyenthinh19/SE03-Group19/README.md

 - Order Foods App is a example for order foods app base on Google Firebase.
 - App will be finished in 4 week.
 - App don't have bugs, User can use the app to order foods.
-- Knowing how to use the Firebase Databse to save and transmit data to your app.
+- Knowing how to use the Firebase Databse to save and transmit data to the app.
 ### *Feature
 Sign in, Sign up.
 ## 2. Tools and Technological